snap-stanford/snap-python/doc/source/reference/PlotInvParticipRat.rst

 Parameters:

 - *Graph*: undirected graph (input)
-    A Snap.py undirected graph
+    A Snap.py undirected graph.

 - *MaxEigVecs*: int (input)
-    Maximum number of eigenvectors to return
+    Maximum number of eigenvectors to return.

 - *TimeLimit*: int (input)
-    Maximum number seconds to search
+    Maximum number seconds to search.

 - *FNmPref*: string (input)
-    File name preference for the plotted graph
+    File name preference for the plotted graph.

 - *DescStr*: string (input)
     Description of the graph.
 The string should be non-empty.